metno/weatherapi-docs/docs/doc/ForecastJSON.md

  - /complete
  - /classic

-## /locationforecast/2.0/complete
+## /weatherapi/locationforecast/2.0/complete
-This service endpoint will return a json document will all available forecast parameters.
+This service endpoint will return a response with all available forecast parameters.
 As we make new forecast parameters available, they will be added to the responses for this service endpoint.

 Also, some geographical areas will have more forecast parameters available than others.

-## /locationforecast/2.0/compact
+## /weatherapi/locationforecast/2.0/compact
-This service endpoint will have only a core set of forecast parameters.
+This service endpoint will return a response with only a core set of forecast parameters.
 All forecast parameters in this endpoint will be available for every location.
 We will add new parameters to this endpoint as well, but much more rarely, and the response will not increase much.

-## /locationforecast/2.0/classic
+## /weatherapi/locationforecast/2.0/classic
 This service endpoint exists only for backwards compatibility purposes.
 The parameters in this endpoint and the xml-format provided are identical with `/locationforecast/1.9`.

 This endpoint will be end-of-lifed in the future, and clients should migrate to one of the other two endpoints.